 As always, my eyes ran over the glider’s structure.
 Was that a crack by the lower trailing edge/hang cage bracket?
 Oh my gosh, it goes right around!
 How did we miss it during our preflight inspections?
 A slight tug and it pulled apart!

-— Quoted from Michael Robertson again
+— Michael Robertson again

 Whether by accident or design, the movie documents the evolution of this lineage from ‘free flight’ (unpowered) rigid hang glider to the most basic powered rigid hang glider.
 The Easy Riser was a popular choice among the early adopters of powered hang gliding and the Power Riser is the second aircraft in the story.